 Our program emphasizes hands-on education by providing small lab sections and lab and computer facilities dedicated to undergraduate teaching.
 Courses include manufacturing, materials science, design, fluid mechanics, control theory, thermodynamics, heat transfer, and robotics.

-For the BS in mechanical engineering, you'll complete 40 credits in mechanical engineering courses and a total of 123 credits overall.
+For the BS degree, you will complete 72 credits in general and mechanical engineering with 123 credits overall.

-The department offers a BS degree in mechanical engineering with a concentration in manufacturing: the transformation of raw materials into useful products through the use of the most effective methods.
+The department offers a BS degree in mechanical engineering with a concentration in manufacturing: the transformation of raw materials into useful products through the most effective methods.

 Manufacturing engineers determine the equipment, tools, and processes required to convert the design of a product into reality.
 They apply analytical skills to discover the optimal combination of machinery, materials, and methods needed to keep production costs and time low.